 My experience working with young people with social interaction and friendship skills;

-Having worked on the well researched pilot project HAVEN (by CAMHS), where we helped young people develop friendship skills in a child-led and safe environment, I am adept at enabling neurodiverse people find their social confidence through common interests. on a more explicit level, I have used many strategies and approaches to teach social interaction skills to those interested in the subject using Lego Therapy and other such strategies to help navigate the social maze constructed by neurotypical people to make it more accessible for our neurodiverse community.
+Having worked on the well researched pilot project HAVEN (by CAMHS), where we helped young people develop friendship skills in a child-led and safe environment, I am adept at enabling neurodivergent people find their social confidence through common interests.
+On a more explicit level, I have used many strategies and approaches to teach social interaction skills to those interested in the subject using ‘Lego Therapy’, ‘Language for Emotions and Behaviour’ and other such strategies and interventions to help navigate the social maze constructed by neurotypical people to make it more accessible for our neurodiverse community.

-My experience teaching Primary Maths and English/Literacy
+My experience teaching Maths, English/Literacy and Science

 For English, I have been the teaching lead in assessment for learning techniques and an advocate for the inspiring Talk for Writing methods.
 I have written and developed English Curricula at two special schools over the last 3 years and taught teachers how to teach Phonics, Reading and Writing.
 Introducing engaging topics and texts, I bring the subject alive through talk, art, Drama and IT where appropriate.
 We work together on different skills and aim to bring them all together for independent writing to celebrate and showcase all the new skills learnt.